Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Proof in the small regime

 \begin{rem} This is a similar strategy to that of standard semi-linear problems, however in such a case the perturbation of the $L_-$ operator is negative in total and hence the spectral theory of the linearized operator must be understood in much greater detail.
-Here, the perturbation is actually positive, so the arguments are greatly simplified.
-It is also essential that we have a potential here, which has broken the translation invariance. \end{rem}
+Here, the perturbation is actually positive, so the arguments are greatly simplified. {Also, we have a potential $V$ here, which has broken the translation invariance and hence we do not need to consider a $1$-parameter family of functions, but just a single $\phi$ in the kernel of $L_-$.} \end{rem}